askmecodes/machine-learning/linear-regression.md

  **What is Linear Regression?**

     Linear regression is the next step up after correlation.
 It is used when we want to predict the value of a variable based on the value of another variable.
 The variable we want to predict is called the dependent variable (or sometimes, the outcome variable).

   **How do you calculate simple linear regression?**

     For the equation of the form $Y= \beta_{0} + \beta_{1} X$, where $Y$ is the dependent variable (that's the variable that goes on the $Y$ axis), $X$ is the independent variable (i.e. it is plotted on the $X$ axis), $\beta_{1}$ is the slope of the line and a is the y-intercept.

-    - What is linear and non linear regression?
+   **What is linear and non linear regression?**

     A linear regression equation simply sums the terms.
-While the model must be linear in the parameters. you can raise an independent variable by an exponent to fit a curve.
+While the model must be linear in the parameters.
+You can raise an independent variable by an exponent to fit a curve.
 For instance, you can include a squared or cubed term.
 Nonlinear regression models are anything that doesn't follow this one form.

-    - What is the difference between regression and correlation?
+   **What is the difference between regression and correlation?**

     The difference between these two statistical measurements is that correlation measures the degree of a relationship between two variables (x and y), whereas regression is how one variable affects another.

     Simple Linear regression can be represented as: